nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-plugin-system.md

 ## How to Search and use plugins from the nopCommerce store

-nopCommerce already has several plugins pre-built and available to use out of the box.
-You can also search and find several plugins already available from the nopCommerce official store and see if someone has already created a plugin that suits your needs.
-If not then you always can build your won plugin according to your requirement.
+nopCommerce already has several plugins pre-built and available to use, out of the box.
+You can also search and find several plugins already available from the nopCommerce official marketplace and see if someone has already created a plugin that suits your needs.
+If not, then you always can build your own plugin according to your requirements.
 But here let's see how to find and use plugins from the nopCommerce store.
 For that nopCommerce has a marketplace where we can find different themes and plugins.
-You can visit to go to the [nopCommerce Marketplace](https://www.nopcommerce.com/marketplace).
+You can find it at [nopCommerce Marketplace](https://www.nopcommerce.com/marketplace).

 ![image4](_static/description-of-plugin-system/image4.png)

-Here you can see three tabs. **All** tab contains all themes and extensions, **Themes** tab contains all nopCommerce themes which are for nopCommerce website skin, and lastly **Extensions** tab where we can find plugins.
+Here you can see three tabs.
+The **All** tab contains all themes and extensions, the **Themes** tab contains all nopCommerce themes which are for nopCommerce website skin, and lastly, the **Extensions** tab where we can find plugins.
 So go to the Extensions tab.
 Here you can find all free and commercial plugins.
 To find a specific plugin you want, you can search from here.
 On the right side, you can find the filtration section from where you can narrow down your filtering.
 After you find your searched plugin just download and install.
 Each plugin has a full description about how to use the plugin, on its download page, so don't forget to read those descriptions.

 ## Interface `IPlugin`